btnet/WillMcAfeeEatHisOwnDick/README.md

 y = yesterday's bpi

-When the site loads it retrives the 'GoalRate' and the 'CurrRate' for comparison.
+When the site loads it retrives the `goalRate` and the `currRate` for comparison.
 If the 'GoalRate' is higher than 'CurrRate' then McAfee might be eating his own dick live on TV, else he's not.